Benneee/tvflixx/README.md

 Next, I needed to draw up a structure for the application, I needed a few pages, components and probably widgets:

 I always like a "favorites" feature in applications like this, so I couldn't resist the temptation.

-*Sidenote to create something off my obsession for feavorites feature*
+*Sidenote: I should probably create something off my obsession for favorites feature*

 I wrote more about my thought process for TVFlixx [here]()